seanpatton1/rock-paper-scissors/README.md

 ![Game-page](assets/readme-files/game-page-2.png)

 - I have utilized images from [Pinterest](https://in.pinterest.com/pin/747879081845727421/) to user for the game images.
-I have then split these up to display as the user selects their choice.
+I've subsequently divided these elements to be displayed individually as the user makes their selection.

 ## Technologies Used